 How to Choose the Right Type of Website for Your Business

-Choosing a website isn’t just about design — it’s about finding the right setup for your budget, goals, and how you plan to grow.
+Choosing a website is about design — and finding the right setup for your budget, goals, and how you plan to grow.
 There are a few main options, each suited to different types of businesses.

 1. Fully Custom Website